Do you ever wonder why your blog never gets enough readers after putting so much time and effort into your content?

 Whether you do it once a week or twice a month (although we recommend more) is up to you, but keep at it.
 It’s okay if you miss a day or have something come up occasionally, but try to keep your schedule at 98% or better.

 Using batch writing will help you stay on top of your posting schedule.
-As a result, you will be able to create the most content and stay on schedule.
+As a result, you can create the content and stay on schedule.

-Are you familiar with those blogs that have tons of advertisements screaming at you?
+Are you familiar with those blogs with tons of advertisements screaming at you?
 Was it a pleasant feeling?
-It’s okay to have a few advertisements on your blog, but overcrowding your content with links and banners will turn your readers off.
-It is considered to be one of the top most reasons why nobody reads your blog
+A few advertisements on your blog are fine, but overcrowding your content with links and banners will turn your readers off.
+It is considered one of the top reasons why nobody reads your blog

 Additionally, blogs that contain a lot of advertisements typically load slowly, which is detrimental to search engine optimization.